AsunaSz/AsunaSz/README.md

 - Name: Gabriela
 - Loves: Travel, games, dance and peace 𓆩✧𓆪
-- I’m currently learning English Language - LV -> Fluent
+- I’m currently learning English Language and Spanish - LV -> Fluent
-- Hobby's: Graphic Design, Web Development
+- Hobby's: Graphic Design, Web Development, Dance, Boxe and Muay Thai ;)!!

 <!---
 AsunaSz/AsunaSz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.